michaelshawnlockwood/michaelshawnlockwood.github.io/_posts/2025-08-25-nyctaxi-pipeline.md

 - **Bulk insert friendly**: SQL Server and PostgreSQL handle PSV easily with bulk import tools.
 - **Human readable**: We can still open PSV files in editors like LibreOffice Calc by specifying the delimiter.

-This gives us a balance: keep Parquet for analytics, but use PSV as the durable format for database bulk load. [⬆ Back to Top](#table-of-contents)
+This gives us a balance: keep Parquet for analytics, but use PSV as the durable format for database bulk load. [⬆ Back to Top](#table-of-contents){:.back-to-top}

 ---

 ## What’s Next
 Validation is the **gatekeeper step**.
 Once each Parquet passes checks, we convert it to PSV and bulk insert into SQL Server.
 From there, we can normalize, clean, and eventually push into PostgreSQL and Airflow for downstream orchestration.

 This blog series will follow each step.
-The next entry will cover the conversion process and the first successful bulk load. [⬆ Back to Top](#table-of-contents)
+The next entry will cover the conversion process and the first successful bulk load. [⬆ Back to Top](#table-of-contents){:.back-to-top}

 ---